saideepesh/saideepesh.github.io/_pages/about.md

   - /about.html
 ---

-I am a Graduate Student at [**CentraleSupélec**](https://www.centralesupelec.fr/en), currently pursuing my MSc in Artificial Intelligence .
+I am a Graduate Student at [**CentraleSupélec**](https://www.centralesupelec.fr/en), currently pursuing my MSc in Artificial Intelligence.
 I have a Bachelor's degree in Electronics and Communication Engineering from [**IIITDM Kancheepuram**](https://www.iiitdm.ac.in) in Chennai, India.

 My academic interests lie in the domains of Signal Processing, Machine Learning and Natural Language Processing (NLP).
 My previous work experience has primarily been in pattern detection and neuromorphic or brain-inspired AI.